SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Now, there are a number of ways you can store food in your home.
-Some people just use store-bought foods and packs shelves.
-These shelf stable foods are great and work as food storage.
+Some people just use store-bought foods and pack shelves.
+These shelf-stable foods are great and work as food storage.
 Some people buy #10 cans of dried food storage as their process.
 Some people mix it all up.

 There are also food storage buckets.
 These are filled with meals or ingredients.
 There are lots of benefits to storing buckets.

 Food storage buckets affect your storage abilities in many ways.
 Buckets are very easy to count.
 They stack so well and that they can literally be piled to the roof!
 This will free up storage for other things, as well.